scarrobu/redamp-assignment/README.md

 On this branch i have code that i worked on after submiting code in master branch.
 Added few error handling, file ans folder exist checks or change code to achieve high pylint score

 Third branch named testing existt in this repository.
 On this branch i try use pytest for some tests, after submiting code in master branch.
+I have no experiences with testing until now, this is my first test casses.
+I decides to use pytest and am triyng to learn from documentation.
 For now i have implemented test for exist dirs and data files and funciton open_file test.